-Registration time is at 9.00 am and 12.55 pm for Foundation, Key Stage One and Key Stage Two at which point the pupil entry gates will be locked and all pupils must enter by the main entrance.
+Registration times are currently staggered.
+Class 1 is at 8.50 am.
+Class 2 is at 9.00am.
+Class 3 is at 9.10am.
+Class 4 is at 9.20am.
 It is so important for all children to be on time, as missing the first few minutes of any lesson can be disruptive and unsettling, both for children and for the rest of the class.
-If a child arrives in school up to 15 minutes after this time then a late mark will be recorded in the register (L).
-Registers will be closed at this point and any children arriving more than 15 minutes late may be recorded as (U) which is a late after registers close mark and this is classed as an unauthorised absence (a number of these marks can also contribute to a fixed penalty notice being issued).
+If a child arrives in school up to 10 minutes after this time then a late mark will be recorded in the register (L).
+Registers will be closed at this point and any children arriving more than 10 minutes late may be recorded as (U) which is a late after registers close mark and this is classed as an unauthorised absence (a number of these marks can also contribute to a fixed penalty notice being issued).